 Vevo’s investors include Alphabet, the parent company of Google and YouTube.
-The New York-based company’s other owners are Universal Music Group, Sony Music Entertainment, Warner Music Group, and Abu Dhabi Media.
+The New York-based company’s majority owners are Universal Music Group and Sony Music Entertainment, and Abu Dhabi Media holds a minority stake.
 YouTube has remained a key partner for Vevo, but has in recent years moved to boost its distribution through other platforms including its own apps.

 YouTube said it will expand the rollout of the new Official Artist Channels to artists on the platform over the coming weeks.